Shafquat/COVID-19_day_count/README.md

 Python and Jupyter Notebook are required to run the iPython Notebooks

-Tableau Dasktop is required to run the visualization.
+Tableau Desktop is required to run the visualization.
 You can find an online version of the work on [Tableau Public](https://public.tableau.com/profile/hisan.shafaque#!/vizhome/ComparingCovid-19inDifferentCountries/Covid).

 ## Authors